NAS Device explained

 A NAS server is easy to deploy in a network environment with very little knowledge of IT.
 A NAS unit is also independent of a network server so it doesn’t need to be configured as such.

-You can assign a NAS server anywhere in a network environment, be it local Office, Server room or even a remote station.
+You can assign a NAS anywhere in a network environment, be it a local office, server room or even a remote station.

 Simply assign it an IP address and do a few environmental setting and you good to go.